alejandrobabio/alejandrobabio.github.io/_posts/2017-12-11-dry-web-roda-and-sprockets.md

     sprockets.append_path(File.join(system.root, 'assets', 'stylesheets'))
     sprockets.append_path(File.join(system.root, 'assets', 'images'))

-    # This will be used by the rake task that precompile your assets
+    # This will be used by the rake task that precompiles your assets
     if ENV['RACK_ENV'] == 'production'
       sprockets.js_compressor  = :uglify
       sprockets.css_compressor = :sass